Production music: Hybrid license method

 This method of licensing combines the creation of original, custom music with a catalog of traditional "library" music under one license agreement.
 The goal is to suit the needs of a budget conscious production but still provide that production with a unique and original show theme or audio brand.
-In this scenario, show producer identifies those scenes she/he feels are most important to the success of the show, and those scenes are scored to picture by the composer.
+In this scenario, the show producer identifies those scenes they feel are most important to the success of the show, and those scenes are scored to picture by the composer.
 Those less important scenes will utilize the library also provided by the same publisher/composer.
 Upon completion, the custom music and the library tracks are licensed together under one production blanket, the ownership of the custom music remains with the publisher who produced it, and the publisher can (after a term of exclusivity negotiated between the parties) re-license the custom music as part of its library to recoup production costs.

 This allows the music composer/producer to quote lower rates because they are retaining ownership of the custom music, and will have the ability to make money with the same recording in a different production later on.
 It also allows the program or film producer to deliver content of very high quality, ensures that the most important scenes have the perfect music, and those less important scenes are addressed with an affordable solution.

 Libraries

 Royalty-free libraries

 With the proliferation of music libraries in recent years and the increase in competition, some smaller libraries have evolved the royalty-free music model.
 These libraries do not charge their customers for licensing the music.
-Instead, the customers purchase a CD or access to an electronic collection of music - priced typically between 50 and 300 dollars - whose content is licensed in perpetuity for them to synchronize as often as they wish.
+Instead, the customers purchase a CD or access to an electronic collection of music—priced typically between 50 and 300 dollars—whose content is licensed in perpetuity for them to synchronize as often as they wish.
 These libraries depend mainly on performance royalties for their income (with a small amount of income from sales of physical CDs or online track downloads).
 Assuming that the music is broadcast, royalties are paid on the music, though it is the broadcaster who pays them via annual fees to the performing rights societies, not the producer who uses the music in their production.

 Some companies offer truly royalty-free music which is not registered with any performance rights organisation (also known as "royalty collection agencies").
 These companies license music to their customers on a non-exclusive basis where it can be used in perpetuity without any usage reporting.
 The music is licensed by the customers according to an accepted license agreement, and they cannot sell it or license it to others.
 Because of advancing technology, it is becoming easier for independent musicians to set up their own shops through which they can license music.

-Notable royalty-free music libraries and archives include: